Dewanmaria2002/my-linux-study-guide/01-basic-commands/01-introduction.md

 The content of this file is written using [markdown syntax](https://www.markdownguide.org/cheat-sheet/)

+`cd` - change directory.
+This let's you go inside different directories.

 `mkdir` - is used to make  files 0r directories

 `cp` - is iused to copy directories or files